David Lloyd: Continuing a Conversation with the Public. A manifesto for the Police and Crime Commissioner election in Hertfordshire, 6th May 2021

-Very low crime
+- Very low crime

-Neighbourhood policing saved
+- Neighbourhood policing saved

-A highly efficient and effective police force
+- A larger, more efficient and effective police force

-Victims put at the heart of everything we do
+- Victims put at the heart of everything we do

 I will keep it that way and, in addition, I will continue to listen to what the public tell me are their concerns.
 That means:

-I will work with other constabularies, but not merge with them
+- I will work with other constabularies, but not merge with them

-I will grasp the opportunity to bring the emergency services closer together
+- I will grasp the opportunity to bring the emergency services closer together

-I will continue to search for a better deal which puts the victim at the heart of everything I do - including shaping the criminal justice system around them
+- I will continue to search for a better deal which puts the victim at the heart of everything I do - including shaping the criminal justice system around them

-I will make better use of the public sector estate in Hertfordshire
+- I will make better use of the public sector estate in Hertfordshire

-I will ensure the Hertfordshire Constabulary communicate better with the public to ensure there is even greater transparency
+- I will ensure the Hertfordshire Constabulary communicate better with the public to ensure there is even greater transparency

-I will facilitate more opportunities for volunteers
+- I will facilitate more opportunities for volunteers

-I will continue to tackle the scourge of domestic abuse and campaign to see even greater protection for elderly and vulnerable citizens.
+- I will continue to tackle the scourge of domestic abuse and campaign to see even greater protection for elderly and vulnerable citizens.